 Not sure where to start?
 How about doing. them all, in order?
 This brewery hop guide from Eater organizes each stop geographically into an epic bikeable or transit-able brewery hop.

-If you really want to experience Fort Collins like a local, book a Bike and Brewery tour!
+If you really want to experience Fort Collins like a local, book a Brewery tour!
 Go on – it’s local tradition.

 Explore Colorado State University’s Campus